Table of Contents Contents

 Home Buyers Plan

 The Home Buyers Plan is a program that allows you to withdraw up to $35,000 from your RRSP to buy or build a qualifying home for yourself or a specified disabled person.
 In order to qualify for this, though, you do have to be a first-time home buyer.
-When it comes to paying these funds back, however, you don’t have to do that right away.
+However, you don’t have to pay these funds back right away.
 You have 15 years to return the funds, and it doesn’t start until the 2nd year after the year you withdraw the funds.

 Lifelong Learning Plan